Ashif-code-hunter/Ashif-code-hunter/README.md

 ## I am a Programmer, Trader And Graphic Designer

 - 🚀 Passionate Flutter developer with 3+ years of experience crafting high-performance, cross-platform mobile apps
 - 📊 Experienced trader leveraging technical analysis and market insights
 - 🎨 Creative graphic designer skilled in UI/UX design and visual storytelling
 - 🌱 Currently expanding skills in Full Stack Development to build end-to-end solutions
 - 🤝 Open to new opportunities and exciting projects
 - 🌟 Continuously learning and staying updated with the latest industry trends through platforms like Udemy
-- 💼 Former IEDC Leas @ MEASS
+- 💼 Former IEDC Lead @ MEASS
-- 🏆 Recognized as one of the Top 10 coders in Kerala by Huddle Global ,muLearn and Kerala Startup Mission
+- 🏆 Recognized as one of the Top 10 coders in Kerala by Huddle Global, muLearn and Kerala Startup Mission

 <br />